SS Quinault Victory: Port Chicago, California

 Upon leaving Martinez she sailed up Suisun Bay to Port Chicago Naval Magazine, California arriving approximately 6:00 PM (Pacific War Time) in preparation for her maiden voyage.
 Some difficulty was experienced in mooring her due to winds and tides.
-She was moored on the starboard side headed east at the outboard berth across from the SS E.A.
+She was moored on the starboard side headed east at the outboard berth across from E.A.
 Bryan, a Liberty ship.
-Upon arrival at Port Chicago, California both the loading officer and his assistants visited the ship, gave copies of pertinent magazine orders to the master, inspected some of the holds and saw that the ship was being properly rigged for loading.
+Upon arrival at Port Chicago, California both the loading officer and his assistants visited the ship, gave copies of pertinent magazine orders to the master, inspected some of the cargo holds and saw that the ship was being properly rigged for loading.
 The number 5 cargo hold was not being rigged, as it was not to be loaded that night.
-As a new ship, this was the first time the Quinault Victory had been rigged for loading.
+As a new ship, this was the first time Quinault Victory had been rigged for loading.
 Trouble was experienced with shackles and preventer guys as they were non-standard.
 Winding on some of the winches were on backwards and had to be corrected.
 Loading normally have started at midnight.
 Dunnage ammunition and loaded railcars were parked on the pier for loading to the ships.
-The railcars slated for Quinault Victory contained 253 tons of bombs and 5 inch projectiles for 5"/25 caliber guns.
-Across the pier the E.A.
+The railcars slated for Quinault Victory contained 253 tons of bombs and 5-inch projectiles for 5-inch/25 caliber guns.
+Across the pier E.A.
 Bryan was already loaded with 6,064 tons of ammunition and had an additional 176 tons on the pier, including 60 tons of incendiary clusters, to be loaded before departing.

 Port Chicago disaster

-On July 17, 1944, at 10:18 p.m., two major explosions occurred 6 seconds apart in what became known as the Port Chicago disaster.
-The detonation of 4,600 tons of munitions being loaded onto the Quinault Victory and E.A.
-Bryan, registered at a magnitude of 3.4 on the seismograph at the University of California, Berkeley, some 20 miles away.
-The force of the explosions lifted the Quinault Victory out of the water, and she landed 500 ft away upside-down and facing the opposite direction.
-The E.A.
+On July 17, 1944, at 10:18 p.m., two major explosions occurred six seconds apart in what became known as the Port Chicago disaster.
+The detonation of 4,600 tons of munitions being loaded onto Quinault Victory and E.A.
+Bryan, registered at a magnitude of 3.4 on the seismograph at the University of California, Berkeley, some 20 mi away.
+The force of the explosions lifted Quinault Victory out of the water, and she landed 500 ft away upside-down and facing the opposite direction.
+E.A.
 Bryan was essentially vaporized, as there were no identifiable remains of her following the explosions.
 320 sailors and dockworkers were killed and 390 were injured, making it the worst U.S. home front disaster of World War II.

-The span of only twelve weeks between the ship's keel being laid and the disaster may make Quinault Victory the most short-lived of all the Victory ships.

 The names of those killed aboard Quinault Victory are listed at the Port Chicago Naval Magazine National Memorial which was dedicated in 1994.